Tips for Grad School Letters of Recommendation

-If you’re applying for a master’s program, you know that obtaining letters of recommendation are a critical part of the process.
-However, unlike your resume or personal statement, you can’t control the outcome of your letters.
+If you’re applying for a master’s program, you know that obtaining graduate school letters of recommendation is a critical part of the process.
+However, unlike your resume or personal statement, you can’t control the final product.
 That makes choosing the right recommenders even more important.

 An effective letter gives the admissions team insight into your potential as a graduate student and a professional, so you need to be sure to ask the right people to represent you.
-You may feel awkward or unsure about how to ask someone to write a letter of recommendation for grad school on your behalf.
-But this task doesn’t have to be an uncomfortable one.
+You may feel awkward or unsure about how to ask for letters of recommendation for grad school, but this task doesn’t have to be an uncomfortable one.

-Keep reading for some actionable advice that will help you get the best possible recommendation letters to bolster your grad school application.
+Keep reading for some actionable advice that will help you get the best possible graduate school recommendation letters to bolster your grad school application.

-Most programs will require 2-3 letters of recommendation for grad school applications.
-Read the application carefully, as many programs stipulate whether your letters should come from academic or professional connections.
+Most programs will require 2-3 letters of recommendation be included with any grad school applications.
+Read each program’s directions carefully, as many programs stipulate whether your letters should come from academic or professional connections.

-Once you understand the guidelines, it’s time to sit down and make a list of potential letter writers.
+Once you understand the guidelines, it’s time to start thinking of who to get letters of recommendation from.
 What matters most is that the person you’re engaging with has worked with you before in some capacity and can speak to specific traits about you that make you qualified for the program you’re applying to.

 When making your list, keep these tips in mind: